Financial Wellness for College Students

 Save and Invest

-55 Ways to Save MoneyFinancial tips for students at the University of Illinois at Urbana Champaign.
+55 Ways to Save MoneyFinancial Tips for University of Illinois at Urbana Champaign students.
 Find how you can save money under each category.

-Small Changes Add Up!See exactly how those small expenses add up.
+Small Amounts Add Up!See exactly how those small expenses add up.

 SMART Goal WorksheetThe best way to work towards a goal is to make it SMART and write it down.
 Start here to reach your financial goals.